How Past-Life Regression Can Shift Your Perspective on Life

 Everything I ever expected to experience couldn’t have been further from the truth.
 As I left the therapist’s studio, I remembered all the scenarios that rambled through my mind the night before the session.
 I couldn’t sleep at all, thinking of what’s about to follow.
 And suddenly, as I sat there in the morning sun, it all seemed incredibly hilarious.

 I waited for so long to do this because I thought it was going to be so life-changing that maybe I need to be more in control of my life before I try something so extreme.
 I thought it would be so extreme that I would actually have the unimaginable chance of going through what would feel like physical death.
-And I would do this while I am alive, guided and supported by the warm voice of a therapist.
+And I would do this while I am alive, guided and supported by the warm voice of an experienced therapist.

 I thought I would get to feel Death in the most authentic and palpable sense and that I would finally (finally!) accept everything as is - an eternal cycle of hope and despair that will come to an end once I have learned all the lessons.
 I couldn’t have been further away from what the experience was actually all about.